nowsprinting/test-helper/README.md

 ```

 > [!NOTE]
-> - Scene file path is starts with `Assets/` or `Packages/` or `.`.
+> Scene file path is starts with `Assets/` or `Packages/` or `.`.
 And package name using `name` instead of `displayName`, when scenes in the package. (e.g., `Packages/com.nowsprinting.test-helper/Tests/Scenes/Scene.unity`)

 #### TakeScreenshot

-`TakeScreenshotAttribute` is an NUnit test attribute class to take a screenshot and save it to a file after running test.
+`TakeScreenshotAttribute` is an NUnit test attribute class to take a screenshot and save it to a file after running the test.

 Default save path is "`Application.persistentDataPath`/TestHelper/Screenshots/`CurrentTest.Name`.png".
 You can specify the save directory and/or filename by arguments.